Evidential Trust-Aware Model Personalization in Decentralized Federated Learning for Wearable IoT: Implementation

 \subsection{Evidential Deep Learning Components}

 The evidential modeling capability requires two key components: an evidential output layer and a specialized loss function.
 The evidential output layer replaces the standard softmax head with a module that produces Dirichlet concentration parameters.
-This layer consists of a linear transformation from feature space to logit space, followed by an exponential activation ensuring non-negative evidence values, and finally the addition of one to obtain valid Dirichlet parameters greater than zero.
+This layer consists of a linear transformation from feature space to logit space, followed by an exponential activation ensuring non-negative evidence values, and finally the addition of one to obtain valid Dirichlet parameters.
 This modification is remarkably lightweight, adding only a single linear layer and activation function beyond a standard classifier.
-Evidential models compute uncertainty in a single forward pass, avoiding the computational overhead of ensemble methods (which require 5+ model evaluations) or Monte Carlo dropout (requiring dozens of stochastic passes) while providing richer information than point estimates.
+Evidential models compute uncertainty in a single forward pass, avoiding the computational overhead of ensemble methods or Monte Carlo dropout while providing richer information than point estimates.
 The computational overhead is empirically less than 1\% additional inference time compared to softmax classification.

 The evidential loss function combines two terms as described in Section~\ref{sec:evidential}.
 The MSE component encourages accurate expected probability predictions, while the KL divergence component regularizes evidence accumulation on incorrect classes.
 Critically, the KL weight $\lambda$ anneals from zero to its maximum value over the first half of training.
 This annealing schedule allows the model to first learn accurate predictions before regularizing uncertainty estimates, preventing premature commitment to low-confidence predictions.
 In FL contexts, we use rounds rather than epochs for annealing since nodes may perform variable numbers of local epochs.